ShafqatSoomro/Private_Blockchain_Ethereum/README.md

-# Private_Blockchain_Ethereum
-### In this repository I will explain in detail that how to create Private Blockchain on Ethereum using puppeth.
+# In this repository I will explain in detail that how to create Private Blockchain on Ethereum using puppeth.

 # **Using Puppeth to create “Private Ethereum Blockchain” on Linux.**